Cisco APIC Cluster Management

 Starting from Cisco APIC 6.1(2), the APIC upgrade process may take a little longer than before when there are standby APIC nodes.
 The upgrade process explicitly includes standby APIC nodes for both Warm and Cold Standby APICs.
 This is to ensure that the database is backed up in the Warm Standby APIC and is updated to match the new version models.
 Although, the Cold Standby APIC does not contain any data to be updated, the same process is applied to the Cold Standby APIC, but this process completes much faster than the Warm Standby APIC.

 • You can delete a Standby node from the cluster.
-Refer to Deleting a Standby from the Cluster for more information.
+Refer to Delete a standby from the cluster for more information.

-Changing the Standby APIC Type Using the GUI
+Change the standby APIC type using the GUI

 Complete this procedure to change the standby type on Cisco APIC.